gitSandraR/Python-Project---Web-Scraping/README.md

 # Python Project - Web Scraping
- Exploring web scraping with Python
+ ## To Do: Exploring web scraping with Python